SPARC-FAIR-Codeathon/DataFusion/README.md

    You can reference either the uploaded data file or its converted CSV version (read as a pandas DataFrame) in your analysis script.

 5. **Analysis Capabilities**:
-   You can perform a wide range of tasks, including plotting figures, training a network, and leveraging cloud computing for model execution.
-Possibilities are endless.
+   You can perform a wide range of tasks, including plotting figures, training a network, and leveraging cloud computing for model inference.
+The possibilities are endless.

 6. **CUDA Support**:
    Note that CUDA is currently supported and may be included in future updates.